 Oliver Dederichs studied business administration, language and communication, media and public relations at Leuphana University Lüneburg.

 In 1996, he was one of the founding partners of the agency, which has won several national and international awards for the quality and creativity of its work.
 His consulting focuses are change and crisis communication as well as strategy consulting.
 Together with his team, he accompanies SMEs and international corporations through strategy development, crisis and / or change processes.
-Oliver Dederichs has been a lecturer at the Academy of Journalism for five years.
+Oliver Dederichs is a lecturer at the Academy of Journalism.
 His main focus here is the training and further education of PR consultants.

 In his free time, the native of Hamburg and father of two daughters screwed more or less successfully to old Vespa sheet metal rollers.